neopragma/windows2linux/README.md

 ## Transferring your data (files)

 Whenever you migrate your work from one computer to another, you need to transfer your files.
+If you're going to stop using Windows, you'll need to do this.

+If you're going to use a dual-boot setup, you can use One Drive from both operating systems to share files.
+If you're using Windows Subsystem for Linux (WSL) or a virtualization program like VMware Workstation, you don't have to do this.

 ### One Drive